Skip to main content

 Prerequisites

-Before you can install and use Veracode SAST for Eclipse IDE, you must have:
+Before you can install and use Veracode Scan for Eclipse, you must have:

-• A supported version of the Eclipse IDE and a source project of a supported language or framework.
+• A supported version of Eclipse and a source project of a supported language or framework.
 Monorepos are not supported.

 • Added your project to a Git-based repository, or configured a source code management (SCM) environment variable, such as SRCCLR_NO_GIT=1.